holochain/wind-tunnel/README.md

 #### Running Wind Tunnel Scenarios with Nomad

 > [!Warning]
-> This is a work in progress and currently only works with the `app_install` scenario.
+> This is a work in progress and currently only works running the scenarios locally.

 ##### Running Locally